Ferrisx4/T2-T3_Ferris-Saga/T2-T3 Ferris Saga.md

 > ~~DELETE FROM cache_bootstrap WHERE cid='system_list';~~

-Continue to follow along with the Official Guide
+Continue to follow along with the Official Guide Navigate to the directory where the tripal module is stored: `sites/all/modules/contrib`
+> rm -rf tripal/<br>
 > drush pm-download tripal-7.x-3.1<br>
 > drush pm-enable tripal<br>
 > drush pm-enable tripal_chado